-Mar.
-31 2020 Mar.31 2019 Increase (Decrease) 4.
-Return on equity - ability to generate returns on investment of stockholders. (= ==================================== (net income / stockholders equity) 4% 5% (1%) Remarks: Return on equity was lower due to lower net income for the period.
+Mar 31 2023 Mar 31 2022 Increase (Decrease) 4.
+Return on equity - ability to generate returns on investment of stockholders. (net income / stockholders equity) 3% 3% 0% Remarks: Return on equity was sustained.
 C. Leverage 5.
-Debt to total asset ratio the proportion of total assets financed by creditors (total debt / total assets) 0.14:1 0.17:1 (0.03) Remarks: Debt to asset ratio was lower than last year due to higher liabilities recognized due to PFRS 16.
-6. Debt to equity ratio - an indicator of which group has the greater representation in the assets of the Company (total liabilities / total equity) 0.16:1 0.17:1 (0.01) Remarks: There is minimal exposure to long term debt.
+Debt to total asset ratio the proportion of total assets financed by creditors (total debt / total assets) 0.13:1 0.13:1 0.00 Remarks: Debt to asset ratio was sustained.
+6. Debt to equity ratio - an indicator of which group has the greater representation in the assets of the Company (total liabilities / total equity) 0.14:1 0.15:1 (0.02) Remarks: The Company have no long-term liabilities to creditors.
+Non-current liabilities pertains to deferred tax liabilities, lease liabilities due to adoption of PFRS 16 and retirement benefits payable.

-From January 1, 2020 to March 31, 2020 From January 1, 2019 to March 31, 2019 From January 1, 2018 to March 31, 2018 a.
-Money market securities increased by P61.46M due to investment of excess cash from collection in placements with shorter terms. a.
-Money market securities increased by P181.04M The Company has invested excess cash from collection in short term money market securities.
-Money market securities increased by P127.64M Excess cash from collection were invested in short term money market securities. b.
-Short-term investments decreased by P422.38M due to investment of excess cash to placements with shorter maturity. b.
-Short-term investments increased by P25.27M due to excess cash invested to short term placements with maturity of more than three months but less than one year. b.
-Short-term investments (Nil) c.
-Accounts Receivable increased by P17.59M due to lower collection resulting from the enhanced community quarantine. c.
-Accounts Receivable decreased by P97.43M due to sustained collection drive. c.
-Accounts Receivable increased by P22.59M due to higher sales. d.
-Loans receivable increased by P240.0M due to loans granted during the period. d.
-Loans receivable (nil) No change d.
-Loans receivable (nil) No change e.
-Finished goods increased by P17.69M due to goods produced during the period and receipt of importation net of products sold to customers. e.
-Finished goods increased by P38.27M due to goods produced during the period and receipt of importation net of products sold to customers. e.
-Finished goods decreased by P129.18M due to sales to customers net of goods produced during the period and receipt of importation. f.
-Raw materials increased by P30.44M due to receipt of imported materials. f.
-Raw materials decreased by P21.62M due to normal depletion of raw materials and supplies used for production. f.
-Raw materials decreased by P15.31M due to normal depletion of raw materials and supplies used for production.
+From January 1, 2023 to March 31, 2023 From January 1, 2022 to March 31, 2022 From January 1, 2021 to March 31, 2021 Money market securities decreased by P124.18M The decrease is a normal movement of short term placements as they mature. a.
+Money market securities increased by P0.49M The increase is due to roll over of interest earned on short term placements. a.
+Money market securities decreased by P345.20M The decrease is a normal movement of short term placements as they mature. b.
+Short-term investments (nil) b.
+Short-term investments (nil) b.
+Short-term investments (nil) No change No change Excess cash were invested to money market placements with shorter maturity due to minimal benefits in the interest rates against placement with longer terms. c.
+Accounts Receivable increased by P25.12M due to higher selling prices resulting from higher prices of caustic soda in the world market. c.
+Accounts Receivable increased by P193.41M due to higher selling prices resulting from higher prices of caustic soda in the world market. c.
+Accounts Receivable decreased by P68.02M due to sustained collection drive. d.
+Loan receivable decreased by P100.00M due to collection of loan receivable from PRII. d.
+Loan receivable (nil) No change d.
+Loan receivable (nil) No change e.
+Finished goods increased by P2.41M due to goods produced during the period and receipt of importation net of products sold to customers. e.
+Finished goods decreased by P107.46M due to sales to customers net of goods produced during the period and receipt of importation. e.
+Finished goods decreased by P25.15M due to sales to customers net of goods produced during the period and receipt of importation. f.
+Raw materials decreased by P20.95M due to normal depletion of raw materials and supplies used for production. f.
+Raw materials decreased by P17.60M due to normal depletion of raw materials and supplies used for production. f.
+Raw materials decreased by P24.67M due to normal depletion of raw materials and supplies used for production.